ofajardo/pyreadr/README.md

 * Data frames with special values like arrays, matrices and other data frames are not supported.

-* When writing an empty string will be transformed to a NA missing value and not an empty string as it should be.
-Numeric missing values are translated to NaN instead of NA.
+* When writing numeric missing values are translated to NaN instead of NA.

 * Writing is supported only for a single pandas data frame to a single R data frame.
 Other data types are not supported.
 Multiple data frames for rdata files are not supported.

-* RData and Rds files produced by R are heavily optimized and compressed.
-Files produced by pyreadr are pretty bulky in comparison.
+* RData and Rds files produced by R are (by default) compressed.
+Files produced by pyreadr are not compressed and therefore pretty bulky in comparison.
 Pyreadr writing is a relative slow operation compared to doint it in R.

 ## Change Log